Do you enjoy playing Dungeons & Dragons but have a hard time gathering a group together?

-To make your experience smoother and more entertaining, it is best to have systems in place for keeping your game organized.
+To make your experience smoother and more entertaining, it is best to have systems in place to keep your game organized.
 In a normal D&D game, I notice that the game slows down when players are looking for information on their character sheets, casting spells and when the GM is looking up statistics for monsters.
 Here are some of my favorite resources for helping with these issues!

 A good character sheet will be easy to read and present the most relevant information in a quick and accessible way while also being compact to reduce the amount of time spent shuffling through papers.

 My favorite character sheet is color coded and is made to be folded into a half sheet.

 Index Cards with the spell information on them work pretty well for those who like paper, but my favorite resource is this free app on the Google Play Store.

 This free PDF contains roughly 70% of the monster in the Monster Manual with tools to help you make cards for the remaining 30%.
 Our libraries have multiple copies of the Monster Manual to copy from, so you do not need to buy anything to make a whole card set!

 Keeping Things Moving